alliedascent/AlliedAscent.github.io/posts/index.md

 ---
 layout: post-index
 title: All Posts
-author: pricelessbrewing
+author: AlliedAscent
-excerpt: "A List of Posts"
+excerpt: "A List of all Posts"
 ---